4 Steps to Better Water Quality Management

 Posted on February 12, 2020

-The traditional artistic approach to water quality or harmful algal blooms (HABs) management can be costly and lead to loss of customers.
+The traditional artistic approach to water quality or harmful algal blooms (HABs) management can be costly and lead to loss of clients.
 This happens when you wind up cycling through many tactics before hitting the right one to restore the ecosystem.
-However, there is a scientific approach that can determine which restoration option(s) will meet the clients short- and long-term objectives in the most cost-effective manner.
+However, there is a scientific approach that can determine which restoration options will meet the clients short- and long-term objectives in the most proactive, cost-effective manner.

 Issued Based Lake Management